KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 ### Language and Code Reuse
 Since the OT system needs to be implemented on the client-side and the server-side, there are _some_ shared operations.
 However, the server-side logic is different enough from the client-side logic and the data structures the server-side logic can work with are so simple that there is no significant benefit from sharing code.

-Since we want the back-end to trim the log and accumulate a full base documet that it can serve to the client, both the front-end and back-end must have identical accumulate logic.
+Since we want the back-end to trim the log and accumulate a full base document that it can serve to the client, both the front-end and back-end must have identical accumulate logic.
 There are a few options:
 1. Write in Go and TypeScript
 	- BAD: inevitable inconsistencies & double the work at least
 1. WASM the Go code